RealityETH/reality-eth-monorepo/packages/dapp/docs/encoding.rst

 To minimize the amount of data that needs to be sent to the blockchain, questions are broken into two parts: A question template, and the question parameters that will be interpolated into the template.
 Parameters are treated like `sprintf` arguments.

-Multiple parameters can be assigned by delimiting with ␟ (\u241f), which is the Unicode unit separator character. r.
+Multiple parameters can be assigned by delimiting with ␟ (\u241f), which is the Unicode unit separator character.

 A template should consist of JSON-encoded data, with placeholders for parameters.
 The system is deployed with a generic built-in template for each question type, such as the following, deployed with template ID 0: